The Atmospheric Advantage: Using Forensic Meteorology to Strengthen Your Legal Strategy

 When crash scenes clear and memories fade, weather evidence often provides the most reliable window into what happened.
 Forensic meteorology brings objective science to questions that might otherwise dissolve into conflicting testimonies.

-For attorneys handling weather-related cases, ignoring meteorological factors increasingly represents malpractice.
-As one seasoned litigator told me, “Weather isn’t casual background in crash cases—it’s frequently what decides who wins and who loses.”
+For attorneys handling weather-related cases, ignoring meteorological factors increasingly means overlooking critical evidence that can shape case outcomes.
+As one seasoned litigator told me, “Weather isn’t casual background in crash cases – it’s frequently what decides who wins and who loses.”

 Whether supporting a plaintiff’s claim about dangerous fog or a defendant’s argument about truly extraordinary rainfall, forensic meteorology transforms vague weather conversations into concrete evidence that judges and juries can grasp, often determining which side prevails.